 Call your doctor if you or your child experiences any unusual discharge, sore or rash — particularly if it occurs in the groin area.

 The cause of syphilis is a bacterium called Treponema pallidum.
-The most common route of transmission is through contact with an infected person's sore during sexual activity.
-The bacteria enter your body through minor cuts or abrasions in your skin or mucous membranes.
+The most common way syphilis is spread is through contact with an infected person's sore during sexual activity.
+The bacteria enter the body through minor cuts or abrasions in the skin or mucous membranes.
 Syphilis is contagious during its primary and secondary stages, and sometimes in the early latent period.

-Less commonly, syphilis may spread through direct unprotected close contact with an active lesion (such as during kissing) or through infected mothers to their babies during pregnancy or childbirth (congenital syphilis).
+Less commonly, syphilis may spread through direct contact with an active lesion, such as during kissing.
+It can also be passed from mothers to their babies during pregnancy or childbirth.

 Syphilis can't be spread by using the same toilet, bathtub, clothing or eating utensils, or from doorknobs, swimming pools or hot tubs.

-Once cured, syphilis doesn't recur on its own.
+Once cured, syphilis doesn't return on its own.
 However, you can become reinfected if you have contact with someone's syphilis sore.